 Editorial Note: This post was originally published at an earlier date.
 Since our support for Black-owned brands is a forever kind of thing, we thought we'd update any sold-out products to make it easy to shop the latest and greatest from some of our favorite designers.

-In the wake of recent events—most recently, the murders of George Floyd, Ahmaud Arbery, and Breonna Taylor—many people, including the Who What Wear editorial team, have been asking what they can do.
-Aurora James, the founder and designer of Brother Vellies, answered that question by creating the 15% Pledge, which calls major retailers to pledge 15% of their shelf space to Black-owned businesses.
+In the wake of still reckoning with recent events—the murders of George Floyd, Ahmaud Arbery, and Breonna Taylor—many people, including the Who What Wear editorial team, have been asking what they can do.
+Aurora James, the founder, and designer of Brother Vellies, answered that question by creating the 15% Pledge, which calls major retailers to pledge 15% of their shelf space to Black-owned businesses.
 Swipe through her Instagram post below to read more about the reasoning and impact.

 But what if you're an individual?
 You can put pressure on these major retailers by contacting the company or commenting on their social posts.
 You can also consider dedicating 15% or more of your personal fashion spending to Black-owned brands.

 It's also important to note that the financial impact of COVID-19 has generally hit Black-owned brands harder than others, as illustrated in the graphic below by Mona Chalabi.
 This New York Times opinion article "How We Spend Tells Us Whose Lives Matter" delves into one of the reasons, inequality around stimulus packages.
 Thinking longer-term about positive economic change for the Black community, it's crucial to support these businesses now so that we don't lose them due to financial hardships associated with the pandemic.
 To that end, we're listing some of our favorite businesses here in the fashion category.
 Shop if you can, and if not, bookmark for later, knowing that your purchase is doing more than just satisfying your shopping habit.